-- 47. With 65% of positive replies, criminalisation of hate speech seems to be gaining ground among the replying states.
+47. With 65% of positive replies, criminalisation of hate speech seems to be gaining ground among the replying states.
 Progress was reported in Sweden, where gender identity is explicitly included in hate speech legislation, while others maintain non-explicit legislation.
-New or improved provisions criminalising hate speech on SOGI have been adopted in Cyprus (2015) and Portugal (2018). - 48.
-The use of social media platforms to combat hate speech has grown in recent years.
+New or improved provisions criminalising hate speech on SOGI have been adopted in Cyprus (2015) and Portugal (2018).
+In Switzerland, 2018 amendments to the criminal code only included sexual orientation and not gender identity in the protected grounds.

+48. The use of social media platforms to combat hate speech has grown in recent years.
 Responses indicate that several states focused on establishing a European response.
 Responses pointed to the work of the "EU High Level Group on combating racism, xenophobia and other forms of intolerance" on countering hate speech online and the "EU Code of Conduct on countering illegal hate speech online" in co-operation with Facebook, Microsoft, Twitter, YouTube and the European Commission.

-Lithuania: In the wake of the Court's judgment in the case of Delfi AS v.
+Lithuania: In the wake of the Court's judgment in the case of Del AS v.
 Estonia, 2015, it is reported that Lithuanian online media outlets have introduced more effective monitoring and removal systems for online comments inciting hatred and violence.

 49. Documents such as codes of ethics may not necessarily include specific wording on the responsibility of public authorities to refrain from making statements that could legitimise hatred against LGBT persons.
-Prosecuting public officials and public figures such as religious leaders disseminating such hatred remains a challenge.
+Prosecuting public officials and public figures such as religious leaders disseminating such hatred, remains a challenge.
 In some states, cases have been brought to NHRIs but with no judicial follow-up.
 Condemnation of politicians for inciting hatred has seldom been reported in replies.